Pros

 Extra Shopify POS Costs & Fees

 All plans include Shopify POS Lite at no additional cost.
-However, you may want to upgrade to Shopify POS Pro for an extra $89/month per location.
+However, you may want to upgrade to Shopify POS Pro.
 Shopify POS Pro includes features you won’t find with POS Lite, such as smart inventory management and advanced omnichannel selling features.

 Shopify POS Features